 Neighborhood of Focus

-Starting in 2014, the CPC has chosen a specific area of the City in which to address quality of life issues for one to two year period.
+Starting in 2014, the CPC has chosen a specific area of the City in which to address quality of life issues for a one to two year period.
 We engage community leaders and individuals who are already making a great impact in their neighborhood and provide support for more robust beautification initiatives.

 2020 – To Be Determined